 Planning to ride on the beach?

-You will find most cruiser bikes are favored by laid-back residents of beach towns and coastal areas.
-If you are one of these people then you want to consider what the salt in the air can do to your bike.
+You will find laid-back beach towns and coastal area residents favor cruiser bikes.
+If you are one of these people, you want to consider what the salt in the air can do to your bike.
 A good cruiser bike for beach use should be made primarily from rust-resistance materials.
-A cheaper cruiser bike may save you’re a few dollars.
+A cheaper cruiser bike may save you a few dollars.
 But, after a few months, that poorly-made steel-framed bike will go from looking brand new to looking like it is ready for scrap!

-You should also consider functionality when selecting your cruiser bike.
+It would be best if you also considered functionality when selecting your cruiser bike.
 Most cruiser bikes are super low maintenance and pretty indestructible.
 You will commonly find that cruiser bikes have no apparent braking and no gearing.
-Most cruiser bikes feature a single-speed drivetrain in a gear that is perfect for most flat cities and beach towns.
+Most cruiser bikes feature a single-speed drivetrain in gear that is perfect for most flat cities and beach towns.

 With most single-speed cruisers, you will have no brake levers or cables running down your frame.
 This looks incredible, but how do you slow down and stop the bike?
 A coaster brake is the answer and it is beautifully simple and effective.
 You activate the braking by simply putting pressure on the pedals as if you were to cycle backward.
 The more, pressure the faster you stop.

 Tires are the last thing you want to consider, especially if you live by the beach.
-If you want to cruise along the beach at sunset or during the summer, then your bike must be equipped to do so.
+If you cruise along the beach at sunset or during the summer, your bike must be equipped to do so.
 A beach cruiser will have wide tires with a grooved but smooth tread to allow traction on soft sandy surfaces.
-Having wide tires keeps you stable and comfortable on the road by absorbing shock and holding traction.
-It also gives you the ability to take your cycling off-road to the beach as well!
+Wide tires keep you stable and comfortable on the road by absorbing shock and holding traction.

 What is the Best Cruiser Bike for Women?